Ashike123/GUI-using-PyQt5/README.md

 # GUI-using-PyQt5
 gui_app_1.py will produce a gui as shown below.
 Some areas are greyed out. xc9283_84.py contains the script to send the commands to an MCU with USBTMC implemented.
-Recommended: Its required to connect the board to the PC for the proper working of the code.
+Recommended: Its required to connect the MCU board to the PC for the proper working of the code.

 ![Capture_1](https://user-images.githubusercontent.com/23416448/191438264-edc5d701-2beb-4904-a5be-e38a496acfe7.PNG)